suaudeau/daily_backup/README.md

               local or remote        local or remote               local
 - Authorize irregular backups in time: if backup has not been done since several days, weeks, months... do the apropriate short, medium or long term backup.
+  Do not backup if it has already been done since the day before.

 ###Configuration: